The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Source association and classification

 \subsection{Association Results}

-The adopted threshold for the association probability is 0.80 in either method.
+The threshold adopted for the association probability is 0.80 in either method.
 This value represents a compromise between association efficiency and purity.
-The fraction of sources associated by both methods is \fracboth \% ($\nboth$/$\nsrc$), $\nbayonly$ and $\nlronly$ sources being solely associated with the Bayesian and LR methods respectively.
-The overall false-positive rate is \fracfalse \%.
-The estimated number of false positives among the $\nnofgl$ sources not previously detected in 3FGL and previous LAT catalogs is $\sprobnew$.
-As in previous LAC catalog versions, we define a Clean Sample as 4LAC non-flagged association sources.
-Table \ref{tab:assoc} compares the performance of the two methods in terms of total number of associations, estimated number of false associations $N_{\mathrm{false}}$, calculated as $N_{\mathrm{false}}=\sum\limits_i (1-P_{\mathrm{i}})$, where $P_{\mathrm{i}}$ is the association probability for the $i$th source, and number of sources associated solely via a given method, $N_S$, for the full and Clean samples.
+The fraction of sources associated by both methods is \fracboth \% ($\nboth$/$\nsrc$), with $\nbayonly$ and $\nlronly$ sources being solely associated with the Bayesian and LR methods, respectively.
+The overall false-positive rate is \fracfalse \%, where $N_{\mathrm{false}}$ is calculated as described in \S \ref{sec:gtsrcid}.
+The estimated number of false positives among the $\nnofgl$ sources not previously reported in 3LAC is $\sprobnew$.

+As in previous LAT AGN catalogs, we define a Clean Sample as those 4LAC sources that did not have any cautionary analysis flags, as described in \S3.7.3 of the 4FGL paper \citep{4FGL}.
+The most frequent flags are flag 5 (source close to a brighter neighbor), flag 3 (large flux variation when changing diffuse emission model) and flag 2 (large position shift when changing diffuse emission model).
+Table \ref{tab:assoc} compares the performance of the two methods in terms of total number of associations $N_{\mathrm{assoc}}$, estimated number of false associations $N_{\mathrm{false}}$, and number of sources associated solely via a given method, $N{\mathrm{_S}}$, for the full and Clean samples.